Data in Action

 Local Value Creation

-Climate Neutrality:
+Climate neutrality:

-Transformation Pathway to Climate Neutrality
+Pathway to Climate Neutrality

-Transformation Pathway to Climate Neutrality
+Pathway to Climate Neutrality

 The path to decarbonization proceeds step by step with concrete milestones